KristiansGo/NutraTest/README.md

    ```
    The application listens on port `3000` by default.
 Set the `PORT` environment
    variable to use a different port.
+   If Puppeteer cannot locate Chrome, set `CHROME_PATH` to the full path of your
+   Chrome executable.

 ## Usage